 - The adjusting strap is the one that comes from the right neck strap, through the pommel strap, and then into the left neck strap.

 That’s a lot of information about breast collars.
-The most important thing to take away from everything above this: the mule and donkey are different than a horse.
+The most important thing to take away from everything above is this: mules and donkeys are different than horses.
 Treat a mule like a horse and you’ll have an animal that is unhappy and will eventually sustain serious injury.
-Treat a mule or donkey like a mule or donkey and you’ll have a lifelong friend who will do whatever it is you ask them to do.
+Treat a mule or donkey like a mule or donkey and you’ll have a lifelong friend who will do whatever you ask them to do.